globalcitizen/svg2love/README.md

 ```

 This will read `file.svg`, show some debugging information, and add the translated LÖVE code output to the file `some.lua`.
 (You can shut the debug up by adding `2>/dev/null` before the `>>`.)

+## Notes

+SVGs can have data that goes beyond the border of their define image.
+Primitive generates SVGs of this type.
+In order to display these cleanly, take a look at [love.graphics.setScissor()](https://love2d.org/wiki/love.graphics.setScissor).